gnunn1/vertx-game-server/README.md

 # Vert.x Game Server

-This project is an implementation of the Game server on top of Vert.x.
+This project is an implementation of the game server on top of Vert.x for the OpenShift Red Hat Summit Game Demo.
+Please see [summit-ansible-game](https://github.com/gnunn1/summit-game-ansible) for full context.

-It provides the HTTP endpoints and websockets for the _game_ part of the demo.
+It provides the HTTP endpoints and websockets for the _game_ part of the demo and acts as a gateway for other services.

 ## Structure